- What we collect

 This is a general guide and may not apply in all circumstances.
-It is advisable to consult with the Pictures & Manuscripts Branch to determine how your records relate to these guidelines, as some exceptions may apply.
+We recommend that you consult with the Pictures & Manuscripts Branch to determine how your records relate to these guidelines, as some exceptions may apply.

 What records to deposit?